Juniper remains intentionally small, and we work hard to keep it that way.

 Growth Stage

 You've moved past the early startup phase and have an established product or service with initial traction.
-You see value in an outside perspective but you'd like to start focused before committing to a comprehensive overhaul.
+You see the advantage in an outside perspective but you'd like to start focused before committing to a comprehensive overhaul.
 1:1 Clarity Session and Performance Diagnostic are typically a better starting point if you're not sure where you need a new perspective and want to start small, while Business Deep Dive is typically a better fit if you already know something needs to change.

 Location